edesmontils/Linked-Data-Query-Profiler/README.md

 ## Adapting TPF to SWEEP

-TPF server and client available at http://linkeddatafragments.org/software/ are used to test SWEEP.
-Some changes have to be done on the TPF server.
+SWEEP uses the TPF server and client available at http://linkeddatafragments.org/software/.
+Some modifications have to be done on the TPF server.
 If you want to measure precision and recall, some changes should be done on the client too.

 ### TPF Server